Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages

 We assess the prevalence of GSL usage in our dataset by computing the proportion of files and functions that use functions from the SF (special functions), Stats and Math (common mathematical functions) modules.
 We perform this analysis by supplying additional JSON files to the downloader and parser, following the same approach used for identifying floating-point keywords.
 For each module, we list all available functions and check for their presence in the dataset.
 This process also shows the flexibility of our implementation in supporting additional analyses on an existing dataset.

-The results are summarized in \cref{tab:gsl}.
+The results are summarised in \Cref{tab:gsl}.
 We observe that GSL modules are not widely used in the dataset.
-Only \Pcent{0.083} of C files and \Pcent{0.023} of C++ files with floating-point keywords include functions from the GSL Math module.
+Only \Pcent{0.084} of C files and \Pcent{0.023} of C++ files with floating-point keywords include functions from the GSL Math module.
 The Stats and SF modules appear even less frequently.
-In comparison, the math.h library is included in \Pcent{16} of C and \Pcent{14} of C++ files with floating-point keywords.
+In comparison, the math.h library is included in \Pcent{17} of C and \Pcent{14} of C++ files with floating-point keywords.
 Usage at the function level is similarly sparse as only \Pcent{0.13} of C floating-point functions include calls to GSL SF functions.

 \begin{rqanswer} \textbf{Answer to RQ3:} FPBench functions are representative of real-world floating-point code in terms of the number of parameters but not in terms of complexity.
-Conditionals are rare, and function calls, when present, typically involve transcendental functions.
+Conditionals are rare, and function calls, when present, typically involve transcendental functions that are over-represented.
 Functions from the GNU Scientific Library that have been used for evaluation appear rarely in our dataset. \end{rqanswer}

-\subsection{Threats to validity}
+\subsection{Threats to Validity}

-\TOCHECK{A first threat to validity concerns the generalizability of our findings.
-By sampling data from GitHub and carefully filtering it, we analyze real-world code.
-However, industrial and closed-source software may exhibit characteristics different from those observed in open-source projects on GitHub.
-Large parts of our methodology and implementation are reusable on other data sources or within industrial case studies, which could help assess the extent of these differences.}
+A first threat to validity concerns the generalisability of our findings.
+By sampling data from GitHub and carefully filtering it, we analyse real-world code.
+However, industrial, closed-source software or open-source software from other sources than GitHub may exhibit characteristics different from those observed in open-source projects on GitHub.
+Large parts of our methodology and implementation are reusable on other data sources or within industrial case studies, which could help assess the extent of these differences in future work.